Get 80% off your plan for your first 6 months.*

 Key takeaways

-• Choose restaurant accounting software with industry-specific features like POS integration, tip distribution tracking, and perishable inventory management to handle the unique challenges of hospitality businesses.
+• Choose restaurant accounting software with industry-specific features like POS integration, tip distribution tracking, and perishable inventory management to handle the unique financial challenges of running a hospitality business.

-• Integrate your point-of-sale system with accounting software to automatically record all transactions and enable accurate daily reconciliation without manual data entry.
+• Integrate your point-of-sale system with your accounting software to automatically record all transactions and reconcile daily sales accurately, removing the need for manual data entry.

-• Use real-time cost tracking and sales data to price your menu accurately, ensuring you account for ingredient costs, overheads, and market conditions to maintain profitable margins.
+• Use real-time cost tracking and sales data to price your menu accurately, making sure you account for ingredient costs, overheads, and market conditions to protect your profit margins.

-• Capture every business expense immediately through your accounting software to maximise tax deductions and maintain accurate profit visibility, especially for last-minute purchases and multiple supplier transactions.
+• Record every business expense immediately in your accounting software to maximise tax deductions and maintain a clear picture of your true profit, particularly for last-minute stock purchases and transactions across multiple suppliers.

 Why restaurants need specialised accounting software

-• Daily transaction volume: Hundreds of small payments create reconciliation complexity.
+• Daily transaction volume: hundreds of small payments complicate reconciliation

 Essential restaurant accounting software features include: